Best beaches in Cornwall

 A short walk over the cliffs from Land's End, Sennen is a charming fishing cove with a long, sandy beach that offers excellent swimming and consistent surf.
 At low tide the beach joins up with its neighbour to provide over a mile of golden sand, so that even on hot summer days it is usually possible to find plenty of space to spread out.
 There are a couple of cafes, the Old Success pub and two surf shops within easy walking distance of the car park.
 Surf lessons and board hire are available and the beach is patrolled by lifeguards during the summer months.

-The northenmost and most dramatic section of the three-mile long sandy beach that stretches from Hayle to Godrevy Head.
+The northernmost and most dramatic section of the three-mile long sandy beach that stretches from Hayle to Godrevy Head.
 Godrevy takes the brunt of the Atlantic swell and is one of the more exposed beaches on the north coast, holding big swells and yielding a rugged splendour on a stormy winter's day.
 The beach terminates with a low rocky headland that offers great views of Godrevy lighthouse, which was the real-life inspiration for Virginia Woolfe's novel To The Lighthouse.
 There is an excellent cafe in the National Trust car park located just behind the dunes.

 Marazion lies at the far end of a long expanse of pebbly sand that stretches all the way back to Penzance.
-At the Marazion end the beach is backed by dunes and faces the iconic St Michael's Mount, accessible via a causeway that is exposed at low tide.
+At the Marazion end the beach is backed by dunes and looks out towards the iconic St Michael's Mount, accessible via a causeway that is exposed at low tide.
 A place of moods, the south-facing beach switches from being calm and sheltered and perfect for families to receiving the brunt of strong southerly gales, making it popular with windsurfers.
 The sand gives way to rocky coves at the town end of the beach, where facilities abound in what is considered to be one of the oldest towns in England.

-Porthmeor, the most westerly of the beaches in St Ives, is one of the few in Penwith that has full protection from the prevailing south westerly winds.
-A curving, sandy bay that picks up plenty of swell, Porthmeor is popular with surfers and usually offers a number of peaks that cater to all abilities.
+Porthmeor, the most westerly of the beaches in St Ives, is one of the few in Penwith that has full protection from the prevailing southwesterly winds.
+A curving, sandy bay that picks up plenty of swell, Porthmeor beach is popular with surfers and usually offers a number of peaks that cater to all abilities.
 Overlooked by the imposing Tate gallery and with former artist's studios (now holiday flats) backing right onto the beach, Porthmeor has plenty of character and is well served by a cafe, beach huts and a small car park.
 It is only a short walk from the centre of St Ives.

 Porthcurno beach is truly stunning.
 Nestled among tall granite cliffs, the beach is part of a wider bay that opens up at low tide to reveal a curve of golden sand that stretches from the Minack Theatre to the Logan Rock, site of an Iron Age cliff castle.
 Located just around the corner from Land's End, Porthcurno has long been the place where telecommunications cables arrive from America, and they can still sometimes be seen poking up through the sand.
-Porthcurno picks up more swell than other beaches further up the south coast, which can translate into good surf on a big low tide, although the waves tend to be fast and hollow and unsuitable for beginners.
+Porthcurno picks up more swell than other beaches further up the south coast, which can translate into good surf on a big low tide, although the waves tend to be fast and hollow making them unsuitable for beginners.
 Porthcurno beach is easily accessible and popular with families, although at high tide a steep shelf means that swimming can be dangerous.
 The beach faces south and is backed by steep cliffs, which offer good protection from northerly winds.

 Harlyn, on the north coast near Padstow, is a spacious, sandy beach, popular with families and surfers.
 The coast path crosses the beach on its way to the famous Bedruthan Steps, although care should be taken at high tide as the sand can be almost completely covered.
 Lifeguards patrol the beach in summer, making it a safe swimming option, while winter storm swells can bring good quality waves, nicely protected from south westerly gales.
 A large car park above the beach and some basic toilets are the only facilities.
 Dogs are welcome on the beach all year round.